AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 ### Dataflow runs page {#dataflow-runs-page}

-The dataflow runs page displays information on your dataflow runs, including the dataflow run start time, processing time, profiles received, identities activated, identities excluded, identities failed, activation rate, and status.
+The dataflow runs page displays information on your dataflow runs, including the dataflow run start time, processing time, records received, records activated, records excluded, records failed, activation rate, and status.

 When you drill down into the dataflow runs page from the [audience-level view](#segment-level-view), you have the option of filtering the dataflow runs by the following options: